mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 CHAT is used in a way to refer to broad approach.
 AT to underlying principles.
 3GAT to Engeström's more perscriptive interpretation when a distinction is needed.

-## Putting AT to work via interventionist research in educational contexts (via formative interventions and DBR)
+## Putting AT to work via interventionist research in educational contexts (via CHAT interventions, formative interventions and DBR)

 ###  Alignments and divergences between varied forms of interventionist research based on AT